Large Scale Scene Text Verification with Guided Attention: Related Work

+Our work also has a loose connection to visual question answering\cite{antol2015vqa} or image text matching\cite{yan2015deep}.
+However, our framework also has several unique properties: (1) input text is character sequence instead of words.
+(2) Simple binary classification is used as evaluation metric.
+(3) Order of input words shouldn't affect the results.
+For example, if a sequence of words ``Street View Image'' is in an image, then ``Image Street View'' should also be considered as positive.

-In an experiment, we evaluate our framework and model on the SVBM dataset and two public datasets: UbetText~\cite{UberText}, FSNS~\cite{smith2016end}.
+In experiments, we evaluate our framework and model on the SVBM dataset and two public datasets: UbetText~\cite{UberText}, FSNS~\cite{smith2016end}.
 SVBM dataset contains image-text pairs without bounding box annotations and it makes training a scene text detector impossible.
-We did experiments on masking out the input image, and then testing the model's ability to only learn from the character sequence.
-No bias was detected in any of them.
-This is easy to understand since the existence of text must be verified by both the image and the text.
-In addition to bias, unlike the VQA dataset SHAPES~\cite{cvpr2016_Andreas}, which contains unbiased but synthetic data, the SVBM dataset contains real, and challenging images.
+The model has to learn from both the image and text in order to give a final prediction.